cloudquery/cloudquery/website/pages/blog/introducing-glob-matching-for-tables.md

 - "aws_ec2_*"
 ```

 will not only sync all the EC2 tables today, it will also automatically include any new ones when the AWS plugin version is upgraded.
-This is a great way to keep on the cutting edge of the data exposed by the cloud services you care about.
+This is a good way to always have data from the latest APIs exposed by the cloud services you care about (along with reviewing CloudQuery plugin changelogs once in a while, of course).

 ## A note about versions